Table of contents

 Gaining a competitive edge with attribution

-While not always discussed explicitly, one of the most compelling reasons to invest in sophisticated attribution is the competitive advantage it provides.
-In markets where competitors rely on simpler attribution models (or worse, no attribution at all), the insights gained from proper attribution can create significant strategic advantages.
+One of the biggest reasons to invest in advanced attribution is the competitive edge it creates.
+In markets where competitors rely on simpler attribution models (or worse, no attribution at all), the insights you gain from proper attribution become a major advantage.

 Attribution models in advertising: A detailed overview